 - And perhaps the most impactful effort has been increasing scholarship opportunities for those who wish to enter the educational field.

 Here at Alliant, we like to be part of the solution.
 We know that today, more than ever, California needs teachers.
-So the California School of Education at Alliant has launched the Teacher Shortage Scholarship, which will award over six-hundred thousand dollars in scholarships to new students entering Alliant’s credentialing programs starting in Fall 2016!
+So the California School of Education at Alliant has launched the Teacher Shortage Scholarship, which will award over six-hundred thousand dollars in scholarships to new students entering Alliant’s teacher credential programs!

 We offer graduate, undergraduate, credential and certificate programs supporting a broad range of careers in education.
-Whether students are seeking to begin their career in education, or are looking to move their career in education forward with our credential programs, we are here to help.
+Whether students are seeking to begin their career in education, or are looking to move their career in education forward with our teacher credentialing programs, we are here to help.

 We offer teacher credential and graduate education programs in: